On solutions to Hardy-Sobolev equations on Riemannian manifolds: Introduction

 In \cite{Chen} W. Chen studies the existence of blow up solutions, considering $q$ close to the critical exponent $2^* (s)$.

 It is natural to consider the generalization of Equation \eqref{H-Sequation-q} when the singularity occurs on a positive dimensional embedded submanifold $S$ of $M$:

-where $d_g (S, -) :M \rightarrow M$ denotes the distance to $S$.
+where $d_g (S, -) :M \rightarrow \R$ denotes the distance to $S$.

-In \cite{Thiam}, E. H. A. Thiam studies positive solutions of Equation (\ref{H-SequationSubmanifold}) on a open subset of Euclidean space when $S$ is a smooth curve.
+In \cite{Thiam}, E. H. A. Thiam studies positive solutions of Equation (\ref{H-SequationSubmanifold}) on a open subset of Euclidean space when $S$ is a submanifold.
 Positive solutions when $S$ is a curve are also studied by M. M. Fall and E. H. A. Thiam in \cite{Fall}.

 H. Mesmar in \cite{Mesmar}, studied Equation \eqref{H-SequationSubmanifold} (including a perturbation term) in the case when $S$ is a minimal orbit of positive dimension of an action of a subgroup of isometries of $(M,g)$.